1 / 50

 A. Check your mirrors regularly.

-B. Look out the window.
+B. Get out and inspect the areas.

-C. Get out and inspect the areas.
+C. Look out the window.

 It's important to know what's going on behind and to the sides.
 Check your mirrors regularly.
 Check more often in special situations.